-Table 12.21 Component description in SDT
+Table 53 Component description in SDT

-Note 1: At the time of writing (November 2017) there is already a significant and increasing legacy of IRDs which can fully support HEVC video but may not fully support TTML subtitles.
-These IRD which meet DVB specifications, will consequently display any HEVC services which the video decoder can support in the service list even if the Audio and Subtitle capabilities are not met.
+Note 1: There is a significant and increasing legacy of IRDs which can fully support HEVC video but may not fully support TTML subtitles.

+These IRDs which meet DVB specifications, will consequently display any HEVC services which the video decoder can support in the service list even if the Audio and Subtitle capabilities are not met.
 It is expected that IRDs will inform consumers when there is no audio/subtitle service available, it is strongly recommended that when delivering HEVC services NorDig broadcasters simulcast/carry the legacy audio and subtitle services matching those delivered on NorDig HD services (i.e.MPEG-4 HE-AAC and DVB Subtitles respectively) to ensure maximum uptake of any new HEVC services.